Foggy Windows: Fix the Glass or Replace the Window?

 Frame is sound, hardware works, sash opens/closes properly

 If the frame and hardware are still in good condition and the failure is just the insulated-glass-unit seal (fogging between the panes), the cost-effective fix is to swap out just the IGU.
 Most major manufacturers (Andersen, Pella, Marvin, Provia) offer replacement IGUs that drop into existing frames.
-We measure the glass, order the matching IGU (typically 2–5 business days), and install in a single 30-minute appointment per window.
+We measure the glass on one visit, fabricate or order the matching IGU (typically 2–5 business days), and install on the return visit — about 30 minutes per window.

 Frame is rotting, hardware is broken, sash is sticking